U.S. charges six Chinese nationals with economic espionage

 Skyworks and Avago did not immediately respond to requests for comment.

+The indictment against the six, which had previously been sealed, was released at a time of intense diplomatic activity between the two major economic powers.

+Secretary of State John Kerry was in China at the weekend, partly to prepare for a U.S. visit by President Xi Jinping later this year.
+Kerry’s trip was overshadowed by concerns over Beijing’s maritime ambitions in the South China Sea.

-Additional reporting by Bill Trott in WASHINGTON and Sui-Lee Wee and Beijing Newsroom; Editing by David Storey,; Jonathan Oatis, Christian Plumb and Nick Macfie
+Reporting by Lindsay Dunsmuir; additional reporting by Bill Trott; Editing by David Storey,; Jonathan Oatis, Christian Plumb and Richard Chang